Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Experiments

-Furthermore, we conduct experiments with varying hidden layer dimensions, as shown in Figure~\ref{fig:mnist_cifar}.
-The network consists of 60 hidden layers, where the number of nodes alternates between 32 and 16 in each layer.
-We demonstrate superior performance in terms of both loss and accuracy across all epochs on the MNIST and CIFAR-10 datasets.
+\textbf{Non-uniform Hidden Layer Dimensions.} We evaluate the performance of the proposed initialization in networks where hidden layer dimensions are not uniform.
+As shown in Figure~\ref{fig:mnist_cifar}, the network consists of 60 hidden layers, where the number of nodes alternates between 32 and 16 in each layer.
+The proposed method demonstrates improved performance in terms of both loss and accuracy across all epochs on the MNIST and CIFAR-10 datasets.
+Additionally, Appendix~\ref{nonuniform} presents experiments on networks with larger variations in the number of nodes.
+Motivated by these results, Appendix~\ref{nonuniform} further explores autoencoders with significant differences in hidden layer dimensions.